Defect Relative Entropy: Supplemental Material: Detailed Derivations and More Example

-This is the general formula for the defect relative entropy and is free from any cut-off dependent divergence for any choice of $\CI_K$, as we naturally expect from relative entropy.
-By selecting specific topological defects, we demonstrate that the defect relative entropy can be fully expressed in terms of the theory's modular $\mathcal{S}$ matrix.
-It provides a key measure for quantifying the distinguishability in the space of topological defects.
+The Eq.(\ref{KUL-RE1}) is the general formula for the defect relative entropy and is free from any cut-off dependent divergence for any choice of $\CI_K$, as we naturally expect from relative entropy.

-The expression~(\ref{KUL-RE}) can be interpreted as the Kullback--Leibler (KL) divergence~\cite{KullbackLeibler} between the probability distribution associated with the defect operator $\CI_K$ and and that associated with the defect $\CI_K'$ on the $\mathrm{CFT}_1$ side.
-In information-theoretic terms, it quantifies the amount of information lost when the true distribution $\CI_K$ is mistakenly modeled by the reference distribution $\CI_K'$.

-\textit{ Defect sandwiched R\'enyi relative entropy}\textemdash In a similar manner, we can derive an expression for the sandwiched Renyi relative entropy:

-The expression (\ref{SNRE-1}) for the special value of $n=\frac{1}{2}$ is related to the fidelity, which is a natural generalization of the notion of pure states overlap, $\arrowvert \langle\phi|\psi\rangle\arrowvert$.
-Quantum fidelity can be used as a proper tool in characterizing quantum phase transition \cite{Shi-Gu:2008zq}.
-Defect fidelity was obtained as

-For diagonal theories with multiplicity $\cM_{i\bar j} = \delta_{i\bar j}$, the CFTs on both sides are the same theory and topological interfaces are one-to-one correspondence to the primary operators labeled by $a$: